amitkojha05/myproject/README.md

    Create a .env file in the root directory: env

    DATABASE_URL=mongodb://127.0.0.1/circlepe
    JWT_SECRET=your_secret_key
    PORT=3000

-4. Start MongoDB (if not using cloud): bash mongod
+5. Start MongoDB (if not using cloud):

+   mongod

-5. Start the backend in development mode: bash npm run start:dev
+6. Start the backend in development mode:

+   npm run start:dev

 ## Running Tests

 To run unit tests, execute:
-bash

 npm run test